jihoonjustinlee/BubbleSplit/README.md

-# pang_game
+# Bubble Split
-I wrote a game in Python using Pygame.
+I wrote a bubble splitting game in Python with PyGame.

-Try to break as many as ballons as you can!
+Try to get your score high as you can by popping the bubbles!

 To play the game - clone the repository then type python3 main.py.
 This will load up a game window.